Who are the Amish?

 A book describing how to do without electricity using the Amish as an example.

-Why do Amish wear black hats?
+Why do Amish people wear black hats?

 Leave a comment